ShivaGanapathy/Dermatol/README.md

-Note: all of the source code can also be seen on GitHub at https://github.com/aahmad4/Classifying-Skin-Cancer or https://github.com/ShivaGanapathy/Dermatol

 # Disclaimer
 This product is not intended to diagnose,treat,replace proper medical treatment. use for reference only. consult doctor before making any decisions based on this app.